etiennedub/pyk4a/README.md

 python viewer.py
 ```

+## Body Tracking SDK

+Follow regular install and add these arguments to your pip call `--global-option="build_ext" --global-option="--enable-body-tracking"`

 ## Documentation

 No documentation is available but most methods are used in the example.
 You can follow it as reference.